ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Q- What is the maximum amount I can deposit to a savings account without having a pan card?

-Any amount above Rs 50,000 to be submitted in a bank account is not allowed without a PAN card.
-Amounts below this limit can be submitted in a bank account without a PAN card.
+Any amount above Rs 50,000 to be submitted to a bank account is not allowed without a PAN card.
+Amounts below this limit can be submitted to a bank account without a PAN card.

 Q- Can a minor fill out form 60?